aws/aws-sdk-js/doc-src/guide/MakingRequests.md

 The response object is passed into each callback function so that you can access response data.
 The `AWS.AWSResponse` object that is passed in contains two important properties to get at this data:

+When using the standard callback mechanism, the two properties will be made available as parameters on the callback method in the form:
+`function(error, data) { ... }`

 #### The `data` property